Witness Interviews in Internal Investigations: The UK Perspective

 UK enforcement agencies have stated that a refusal to provide details of the accounts given by witnesses in internal investigations could be construed as unco-operative or a breach of regulatory requirements.
 The provision of this information and the form in which it would be provided needs to be balanced with the need to ensure confidentiality in an investigation and to maintain legal privilege.

-Interviews can be recorded in a number of ways: by recording and transcribing the interview; by counsel preparing notes of the interview; and with the preparation of a witness statement.
+Interviews can be recorded in a number of ways: by recording and transcribing the interview; by counsel preparing notes; and with the preparation of a witness statement.
 UK and overseas enforcement agencies are likely to seek details of the accounts provided, and consideration should be given to ensuring legal privilege is capable of being asserted.
 How an interview is recorded, the privilege that may attach to that record, and whether or not to provide details of the witness’s account will depend on the circumstances of each case.

 The company should consider whether its own legal advisers can give advice to the witness or whether to offer (and to pay for) separate independent legal advice, particularly where there may be a conflict of interest between the company and the witness and where the witness is at risk of criminal or regulatory investigation, or where the company could be implicated in corporate wrongdoing.